dovskyrick/r3f-test/godot-backend/README-API.md

 ## Overview

-The API exposes trajectory data as a series of 3D points (XYZ coordinates) in the ICRF reference frame, calculated from GODOT's propagation capabilities.
+The API exposes trajectory data as a series of points with both 3D Cartesian coordinates (XYZ) and spherical coordinates (longitude/latitude), calculated at specific time intervals using GODOT's propagation capabilities.

 ## Features

 - RESTful API built with FastAPI
 - Trajectory data available in both JSON and CSV formats
-- Configurable number of trajectory points
+- Configurable time interval between trajectory points
 - Automatic fallback to simplified orbit model if GODOT encounters errors
 - Automatic API documentation with Swagger UI